GVancauwenberghe/gvancauwenberghe.github.io/_pages/development.md

 **Description:** Georgia has been progressively working towards establishing a National Spatial Data Infrastructure (NSDI) to strengthen geospatial data management and increase the use of geospatial information for evidence-based decision-making.
 In the recent NSDI law, the National Agency of Public Registry (NAPR) was designated as the Coordinator for the NSDI of Georgia.
 The main objective of the assignment is to support the National Agency of Public Registry in the preparation of three key policy documents related to the NSDI.
 The Terms and Conditions of Access, Use and Sharing of the Spatial Data Resources Published on the National Geoportal,  The National Profile of the Data Exchange and Joint Use Model and the NSDI Strategy.

 **Activities performed:**
+* Guidance and capacity building on SDI licensing and SDI business models
+* Collection and analysis of international good practices in SDI licensing and SDI business models
+* Design of the licensing model and business model for the NSDI
+* Review and revision of the NSDI Strategy

 ## Supporting Services to the National Spatial Data Infrastructure of Moldova
 **Year:** 2022-2024